Public follower standard

 Every service says “real followers.”
 We define what that means.

-Every follower we deliver: real photo, real bio, real posts, active account.
+Every follower we deliver: real photo, human name, real activity, active account.
 If it wouldn't pass a bot check, we don't deliver it.
-This is the checklist behind our 15% guarantee.
+This is the checklist behind our Audit-Backed Guarantee.

 3+ month old account